 Movie better than book: "The Incubus” (by Ray Russell) wasn’t a bad book at all, but the movie really captured a mood and a flow that the book just didn’t have for me.
 “Jaws” (by Peter Benchley) went from being a very suspenseful bedtime read to a life-long fear of the ocean.
 The characters coming to life in the movie were truly amazing, actually making “Jaws” my favorite movie of all time and any genre!
 It obtained a visceral feeling and a storytelling that just couldn’t come across in the written word.

 Book and movie very different: “Sleeping With the Enemy” (awful book by Nancy Price), movie version with Julia Roberts “Sleeping With the Enemy” really took the basic ideas from the book and made them into something cohesive.
-“Hell House” (by Richard Matheson) made into the movie “The Legend of Hell House” was vastly different (there was a lot of sexual graphicness that was taken out and moving around the plot a bit).
+“Hell House” (by Richard Matheson) made into the movie “The Legend of Hell House” was vastly different (there was a lot of graphic sexuality that was taken out and moving around the plot a bit).
 This, however, resulted in a book and movie on equal footing even though they were vastly different.
 I appreciate both versions very much (though I’d like to have seen the NC-17 version personally).

 One thing I know about the super intelligent readers on this blog is that you will all have your own personal favorite book-to-movie suggestions.
 I can’t wait to hear them, so please give me your fav’s.